chronoxor/FastBinaryEncoding/README.md

 ```

 # Build domain model
-Generated domain model is represented with source code for particular language.
+Generated domain model is represented with source code for the particular language.
 Just add it to your project and build it.
-However there are several issues and
-dependencies that worth to be mentioned:
+There are several issues and dependencies that should be mentioned:

 ### C++
 * C++ standard is limited to C++17 in order to have the implementation of